Sometimes when you’re in the process of absorbing a ton of new information, it’s tough to digest it all. Let me see if I can back this up a little.

 I was brainwashed.
 There’s no other way to look at it but I bought into the conventional “wisdom.”
 I was striving towards low/no fat, little to no meats, lots of whole grains, fruits and vegetables.
 I believed we had to exercise 5 to 6 days a week to remain healthy and thin.

-Over the past month and a half I challenged conventional wisdom.
+Over the past month and a half, I challenged conventional wisdom.
 I questioned everything I believed in.
 I reexamined all of my health habits.
-Listed below are just a few questions that came up during my dietary and health rexamination.
+Listed below are just a few questions that came up during my dietary and health reexamination.

 - Do I really need to drink 8 glasses of water a day